lisdude/learningzil/notes.md

 - `'THING` - Refers to the symbol THING.
 A symbol is defined in a line like, say, `<OBJECT THING`.
 - `,STUFF` - You need a comma before: global variables, room names, object names
 - `.STUFF` - Used to refer to a local variable.
 - The AUX keyword is used to declare local variables that aren't passed into the function.
-For example: `<ROUTINE DO-STUFF ("AUX" STUFF THINGS) <SET STUFF 30> <SET THINGS "Things Everywhere!!!">>` In this example, stuff and things are local variables and **NOT** variables that got passed into DO-STUFF from another routine.
+For example: `<ROUTINE DO-STUFF ("AUX" STUFF THINGS) <SET STUFF 30> <SET THINGS "Things Everywhere!!!">>` In this example, stuff and things are local variables and **NOT** variables that got passed into DO-STUFF from another routine. (*Learning Zil page 9*)
 - Routine arguments must be passed in the order: passed arguments, optional arguments, and aux arguments.
 For example: `<ROUTINE SOMETHING (PASSED "OPT" OPTIONAL "AUX" AUXILIARY) <stuff>>`
 - A *predicate* is basically anything whose value can be true or false.
 Typically found as the first part of a list in a COND. e.g. `<COND (<predicate here> <now do this>)>`
 - Routines return the last thing that the routine did.
 To use that value in another routine, you would set its value into a local variable.
 For example: